holidayextras/holidayextras.github.com/projects/flex-less.md

 ---
 layout: project
 title: Flex-Less
-tagline: A mixin created to enable to to use all basic functions of CSS flexbox for all supported flexbox browsers.
+tagline: A mixin created to enable you to use all basic functions of CSS flexbox for all supported browsers.
 date: 2015-02-20 12:00:00
 tags: less mixin css flexbox
 comments: true